U.S. officials pushed Brazil to reject Russia’s coronavirus vaccine, according to HHS report

 The federal government announced its purchase of the Sputnik V vaccine one day after state governors had signed a deal with Russia to bring almost four times more doses to Brazil.

 Brazilian President Jair Bolsonaro and his government have faced widespread criticism over slow negotiations to purchase vaccines from foreign companies.
-Bolsonaro has repeatedly dismissed the threat posed by covid-19 over the past year.
+Over the past year, Bolsonaro has repeatedly dismissed the threat posed by covid-19, the disease caused by the coronavirus.
+He also tested positive twice for the coronavirus in July.

-MEanwhile, the virus continues to spread rapidly in the country, straining an already overburdened health care system.
+Meanwhile, the virus continues to spread rapidly in the country, straining an already overburdened health-care system.
 Only 2.3 percent of the population has received the two doses of the AstraZeneca or Sinovac vaccine.

 Heloísa Traiano in Rio de Janeiro contributed to this report.